198 new Covid-19 cases reported

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Around 198 new Covid-19 cases were confirmed in Punjab during the last 24 hours, according to a report issued by Primary and Secondary Healthcare (P&SH) Department here on Monday.
+LAHORE: Around 198 new Covid-19 cases were confirmed in Punjab during the last 24 hours, according to a report issued by Primary and Secondary Healthcare (P&SH) Department here on Monday.
 The toll of fatalities stayed at 2,335 in Punjab, while confirmed cases of coronavirus reached 102,875 in the province.
 Out of a total of 102,875 infections in Punjab, 100,095 citizens contracted the virus through local transmission.
+The remaining 2,780 Covid-19 infections were confirmed among members of Tableeghi Jamaat, Zaireen returning from Iran and prisoners.